-In May, Bo and I attended the ISSFAL Conference, a biannual event that gathers omega-3 researchers from all over the world to join scientists from universities like Harvard, Stanford, and Texas A&M here in the United States.
-It was a time to share the findings from the latest omega-3 studies, learn, and collaborate.
+Last year, Bo and I attended the ISSFAL Conference, a biannual event that gathers omega-3 researchers from all over the world to join scientists from American universities like Harvard, Stanford, and Texas A&M. It was a time to share the findings from the latest omega-3 studies and collaborate with leading researchers in the field.

-The number of presenters and the amount of information stuffed into an action-packed few days at times felt overwhelming, even for two dedicated omega-3 enthusiasts like us.
-But one important message did hit home: The omega-3 index could be a helpful indicator of various health risks, and we should all be paying closer attention to this measurement.
+In the midst of all the presenters and information stuffed into the 2018 conference, one important message hit home: The omega-3 index could be a helpful indicator of various health risks, and we should all be paying closer attention to this measurement.

-The omega-3 index is a measure of the amount of EPA and DHA omega-3 fatty acids in the red blood cells.
-The higher the number, the more EPA and DHA you have in your body.
+The omega-3 index describes the amount of EPA and DHA omega-3 fatty acids in the red blood cells.
+Simply put, the higher the number, the more EPA and DHA you have in your body.

-When it comes to the omega-3 index, having a low number is considered a higher risk factor for developing coronary heart disease and other cardiovascular health issues.
+Having a low omega-3 index number is considered a higher risk factor for developing coronary heart disease and other cardiovascular health issues.
 How at risk you are depends on where your number falls on the scale:

 The Omega-3 Index Scale